xpqz/dyalog-docs/programming-reference-guide/docs/object-oriented-programming/nested-classes/golfservice-example.md

 #.[Instance of GolfService]
 ```

-The [GetCourses](getcourses-method.md) method returns an array of Instances of the internal (nested) Class [GolfCourse](golfcourse-class.md).
-Notice how the display form of each Instance is established by the [GolfCourse](golfcourse-class.md) constructor, to obtain the output display shown below.
+The [GetCourses](getcourses-method.md){: .noprint } method returns an array of Instances of the internal (nested) Class [GolfCourse](golfcourse-class.md){: .noprint }.
+Notice how the display form of each Instance is established by the [GolfCourse](golfcourse-class.md){: .noprint } constructor, to obtain the output display shown below.
 ```apl
       G.GetCourses
  St Andrews(1)  Hindhead(2)  Basingstoke(3)